Pest Control News

 FAQ’S

-Question: What temperature actually kills bed bugs and their eggs?
+Question: Do steamers really kill bed bugs and their eggs?

-Question: Why do bed bugs seem to return after treatment?
+Question: Why do bed bugs seem to come back after I’ve steamed?

-Question: How can I check whether the treatment worked?
+Question: How do I confirm whether treatment has worked?

 Share